Bogdan-Stefan/python3-rest-api/README.md

 ## Assignment Description
 Create an application that provides a RESTFull API.
 It is mandatory to use at
-least: GET, POST,PUT, DELETE.
+least: GET, POST, PUT, DELETE.
 It is very important to respect all additional requirements specified in the laboratory.
 **Important note:** You are not allowed to use any web frameworks!